Jushin Liger: Post-retirement (2020–present)

 Following his retirement, Liger remains in NJPW, serving as a trainer in the promotion's dojo and as a Japanese-language commentator for events on New Japan Pro-Wrestling World.

-World Wrestling Federation/WWE (1990, 2015, 2021)
+World Wrestling Federation/WWE (1990, 2015, 2020-2021)

 Liger first worked with World Wrestling Federation (WWF, now WWE) on April 13, 1990, defeating Akira Nogami at the Wrestling Summit, an event co-produced by NJPW, WWF, and All Japan Pro Wrestling (AJPW).

 He returned to the company in 2015, defeating Tyler Breeze at the NXT TakeOver: Brooklyn event on August 22.
 According to NJPW, WWE had approached them about bringing Liger in for the event as a special guest for the show.

 On March 16, 2020, it was announced that Liger would be inducted into that year's WWE Hall of Fame class.
-The 2020 Hall of Fame induction ceremony occurred in March 2021, with Liger sending in a video to accept the honor.
+The 2020 Hall of Fame induction ceremony occurred in March 2021 due to COVID-19, with Liger sending in a video to accept the honor.